Why Is My Cactus Falling Over? (And How To Fix It)

 Root rot is a disease that occurs when roots are too wet for an extended period, which causes them to decay and die.

-As the roots get weaker from rot damage, they can no longer support the weight of your cactus plant.
+As the roots weaken from rot damage, they can no longer support the weight of your cactus plant.

 How To Fix It

-If your cactus has root rot, you’ll need to cut away any damaged roots and repot the plant in a new potting mix.
+If your cactus has root rot, remove damaged roots and repot the plant in a new potting mix.

-Ensure the new pot has good drainage so that the roots can dry out quickly (this will help stop the rot from spreading).
+Ensure the new pot has good drainage so the weak roots can dry out quickly (this will help stop the rot from spreading).

-You should also cut back on watering until new growth starts coming out so as not to overwater them while recovering from the damage caused by root rot.
+You should also cut back on watering until new growth starts so as not to overwater them while recovering from the damage caused by root rot.

 You may also want to try moving it into brighter light conditions during their recovery period.